thomastoledo/FleuveJS/README.md

 ### For pipe / fork / compile
 - single: check there is only one event matching a predicate
-- times
-- catchError
-- throwError
+- times: check there are n events matching a predicate
+- atLeastTimes: check there are at least n events matching a predicate
+- atMostTimes: check there are at most n events matching a predicate
+- catchError: catch any error and treat it.
+Prevents onError to be called
-- debounce
+- debounce : debounces the processing of event values
-- throttle
+- throttle : throttles the processing of event values
-- reduce
+- reduce : reduces the Observable sequence to a unique value
-- min
+- min : find the min value (with or without predicate)
-- max
+- max : find the max value (with or without predicate)
-- slice
+- slice : returns a section of the Observable sequence (just like the slice method of the Array prototype)

 ### Static